 - Rest and relax: Try to relax before bed and get enough sleep to keep your hormones and appetite well-managed (

 If you follow these steps, it may even be possible to lose weight during this time.

 Here is a detailed guide to losing weight during and after menopause.

 Although weight gain is very common during menopause, there are steps you can take to prevent or reverse it.

 Menopause can be challenging, both physically and emotionally.

 However, eating a nutritious diet and getting enough exercise and rest can help prevent weight gain and reduce disease risk.

-Although it can be difficult, do your best to accept the changes in your body that will inevitably happen with age.
+Although it may take some time to adjust to the processes taking place in your body, try to do your best to accept these changes that will inevitably happen with age.